spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/delivery-methods/creating-and-managing-delivery-methods.md

 To start working with the delivery methods, go to **Administration&nbsp;<span aria-label="and then">></span> Delivery Methods**.

-Once you decide to add a new shipment method, make sure that you have a carrier company to assign a shipment method on the list of delivery methods.
+After you decide to add a new shipment method, make sure that you have a carrier company to assign a shipment method on the list of delivery methods.
 If you don't have an appropriate carrier, see [Creating a carrier company](/docs/scos/user/back-office-user-guides/{{page.version}}/administration/delivery-methods/creating-carrier-companies.html).
-You also need to make sure that you have an appropriate tax set in the **Taxes&nbsp;<span aria-label="and then">></span> Tax Sets** section, see [Taxes](/docs/scos/user/features/{{page.version}}/tax-feature-overview.html).
+Also make sure to have an appropriate tax set in the **Taxes&nbsp;<span aria-label="and then">></span> Tax Sets** section, see [Taxes](/docs/scos/user/features/{{page.version}}/tax-feature-overview.html).

 Review the reference information before you start, or look up the necessary information as you go through the process.

 ## Creating delivery methods

-A delivery method is described by:
+A delivery method is described by the following:
 * Delivery price (how is the price for a delivery calculated?).
 * Delivery time (what is the estimated time for the delivery?).
 * Availability (when is the delivery method available?).

-To create a new delivery method:
+To create a new delivery method, do the following:
 1. In the top-right corner of the **Delivery Methods** page, click **+Create new delivery method**.
 The **Create Delivery Method** page with three tabs opens: **Configuration**, **Price & Tax**, and **Store Relation**.
-2. On the **Configuration** tab, enter and select the following attributes:
+2. On **Configuration**, enter and select the following attributes:
    * Delivery Method Key
    * Name